predajniansky/MapeAspNetCoreUrlLocalization/README.md

 # MapeAspNetCoreUrlLocalization

-The package allows you to locate URLs.
+The package allows you to localize URLs.
 The language is automatically detected from the URL.
 </br>
 </br>
 For example yourweb/home/contact is translated to